 Prior to the pandemic, we started the process of upgrading our fare payment system, called Tapp Pay, along with the development of our MaaS platform.
 However, the pandemic did accelerate the first phase of our payment system upgrade.
 The decision to do so was made to help support customers who were seeking a safer way to pay for their services due to the pandemic.
 On 1 June, we delivered mobile ticket payments, and as of mid-July over 2,000 customers have purchased more than 6,000 tickets.
 While that’s a small portion of the over 15,000 current daily customers we serve, we continue to see a steady daily growth of new customers.

-Once complete, we intend to deliver an entirely cashless payment system onboard all vehicles by 2021 and, with our partner Transit, will implement a MaaS platform.
+Once complete, we intend to deliver an entirely cashless payment system onboard all vehicles in 2021 and, with our partner Transit, will implement a MaaS platform.
 Our end goal is to provide universal mobility access to all citizens in the region through one app or one call to RTA.